eu-digital-identity-wallet/eudi-srv-pid-issuer/README.md

 Variable: `ISSUER_CREDENTIALRESPONSEENCRYPTION_ENCRYPTIONMETHODS`
 Description: Comma separated list of supported encryption method for credential response encryption.
-Default value: `A128GCM`
+Default value: `A128GCM,A256GCM`

 Variable: `ISSUER_KEYSTORE_FILE`
 Description: Location of the keystore from which to load key-pairs and certificates.
 Uses Spring Resource URL syntax.
-Default value: classpath:issuer-keys.jks
+Default value: N/A

 Variable: `ISSUER_KEYSTORE_TYPE`
 Description: Type of the keystore from which to load key-pairs and certificates.
-Default value: JKS
+Default value: N/A

 Variable: `ISSUER_KEYSTORE_PASSWORD`
 Description: Password of the keystore from which to load key-pairs and certificates.
-Default value: keys
+Default value: N/A

 Variable: `ISSUER_PID_MSO_MDOC_ENABLED`
 Description: Whether to enable support for PID issuance in *MSO MDOC* format